SafeStak/deltas/Deploy/README.md

 ```
 sudo nano /etc/systemd/system/api-poolfolio.service
 ```
-After running that command, the nano simple text editor will be open immediately just copy the following configuration and past it into the nano text editor.
+After running that command, the nano simple text editor will be open immediately just copy the following configuration and paste it into the nano text editor.
 ```
 [Unit]
 Description=api-poolfolio